 I’m a writer and academic working at the intersection of literature, knowledge production, and public discourse.
 Currently a postdoctoral fellow at Yale’s Center for Cultural Sociology, I explore how meaning is generated through cultural and scholarly practices, how normative orders are embedded in texts, and how literature and academic discourse shape democratic publics.

 My work combines interpretive methods with institutional analysis, drawing on resonance theory, cultural sociology, and critical social theory.
 I often focus on authorship—not just as a professional role, but as a cultural form that reflects and shapes values, knowledge, and social structures.
 I’m especially interested in the aesthetic articulation of critique and in literature as a site of social self-observation.
-At present, my scholarship examines the normative foundations of resonance theory through the poetry of Tomas Tranströmer, and I develop a comparative critique of civil sphere theory and Habermasian deliberative democracy.
+At present, my scholarship examines the normative foundations of resonance theory through the poetry of Tomas Tranströmer (in German), and I develop a comparative critique of Jeffrey C. Alexander’s civil sphere theory and Habermasian deliberative democracy (in English).

 Literature and Academic Work in Conversation